top of page

 107th ASSC (Army Service & Signal Corps)

-These units facilitate and arrange the moving and removal of all equipment and gear used by the Ulster Home Guard, while also playing key roles in the effective transmission of communications and supplies to and from the front lines.
+These units facilitate and arrange the moving and removal of all equipment and gear used by the UIF, while also playing key roles in the effective transmission of communications and supplies to and from the front lines.
 Like all Guard Units, they are equally involved in the action taking place with none being kept to the rear.
 Most within the ASSC, will likely spend more time in the front lines, as these types of units are always attached to Special Weaponry Units.

 ULSTER HOME GUARD